 Speech and Language Pathology Bachelors Degree Information

-While enrolled in this program, students learn to diagnose communication and oral function disorders while providing various rehabilitative services related to speech therapy.
-A typical bachelor's degree program in this field includes two years of general and liberal education courses and two years of professional speech-language pathology-related courses, along with one year of a clinical internship experience.
+While enrolled in a bachelor's degree program, students learn to diagnose communication and oral function disorders while providing various rehabilitative services related to speech therapy.
+A typical bachelor's degree program includes two years of general and liberal education courses and two years of professional speech-language pathology-related courses, along with one year of a clinical internship experience.

 The most common prerequisite for gaining admittance into a speech-pathology bachelor's degree program is a high school diploma, although students may transfer from an associate's or bachelor's degree program in another field.
 A school may require undergraduates to take particular prerequisites, in addition to general education courses, before declaring a speech-language pathology major.
 Examples of these prerequisites include language disorders, audiology and language development.